EPOXY COATED BAR REINFORCEMENT

 3. Sources of steel that would be handled by the company and supplied to Iowa DOT projects.

-5. Coating quality procedures to ensure the coated steel complies with Iowa DOT Specifications.
+5. Coating quality procedures to ensure the coated steel complies with Iowa DOT Specification.
 This shall include the following:

 a.
 Names of quality control personnel.